One Year After Banking Crisis, Federal Reserve Considers New Regulations

 In an event hosted on March 5, 2024 the Brookings Institution invited leaders from Washington and the banking industry to reflect on lessons learned from the 2023 banking crisis.
 Here are our top three takeaways from the event.

-1. Regulatory bodies did not did not effectively use the authority given to them.
+1. Regulatory bodies did not effectively use the authority given to them.

 Panelist Tobias Adrian, Director of the Monetary and Capital Markets Department of the International Monetary Fund, suggested that federal regulators and supervisors were partially to blame for the crisis.